What You Need to Know about Comas

 Brain Death

 Brain death can result from a very severe injury to the brain.
 When brain death occurs, the brain shows no sign of functioning.
 The physician performs a specific formal brain death examination.
+In certain instances, the condition may ultimately lead to a wrongful death lawsuit.

-Treatment in the Intensive Care Unit (ICU)
+How Does Coma Treatment in the Intensive Care Unit (ICU) Work?

 After receiving emergency medical treatment, a person suffering from a severe brain injury and coma may be admitted to a hospital’s Intensive Care Unit.
 The goals in the ICU include achieving medical stability, medical management, and prevention of medical crisis.